AdelKS/LinuxGamingGuide/README.md

 ## OBS/Streaming

-Works nicely with X11 on AMD GPUs, actually better than Windows, since you can use VAAPI-FFMPEG on Linux, and it has a better video quality than the AMD thingy on windows.
+Works nicely with X11 on AMD GPUs, especially LXDE (when compared to Gnome) I feel no added input lag with LXDE.
+The video quality is actually better than Windows, since you can use VAAPI-FFMPEG on Linux, and it has a better video quality than the AMD thingy on windows.
 Nvidia has been reported to work nicely on linux and on windows with their new NVENC thing.

 On Gnome, an experimental feature can be enabled:
 ```shell